 There is an argument that the BBC has to compete for talent in the marketplace.
 We’re not convinced by this for several reasons.
 First, the sheer size of the BBC helps to shape that marketplace.
 Second, the licence fee brings with it social and ethical considerations that aren’t expected of a purely commercial enterprise.
 Third, part of the remit of the BBC should be to do things differently to how they’re done in the private sector, and not just in terms of what appears on the radio, television and internet.

 In any case, if this is simply a case of market forces, we feel entitled to wonder which private broadcaster is desperately seeking Humphrys.
-Frankly, there’s not a lot of competition in speech radio beyond the BBC, and it seems unlikely that LBC are in a position to spend more than £600,000 in order to replace Nick Ferrari on their breakfast show.
+Frankly, there’s not a lot of competition in speech radio beyond the BBC, and it seems unlikely that LBC are in a position to spend more than £600,000 a year in order to replace Nick Ferrari on their breakfast show.
 Nor is TalkSport, or its sister station TalkRadio, likely to stump up the thick end of a million quid each year to acquire the services of Nicky Campbell and Stephen Nolan from the downwardly mobile Radio 5 Live.

 But even if the big names are poached, does it really matter that much?
 Ever since the advent of competition in broadcasting, with the launch of Radio Luxembourg in 1933, the BBC has seen people lured away by bigger wage-packets and yet has somehow managed to struggle on.
 When Des Lynam did a runner from Match of the Day in 1999, the Corporation responded by fast-tracking Gary Lineker; if he now flew the nest, no doubt we’d all find a way to survive.
 As they say in football, no player is bigger than the team.